 Novice Mode is intended for newcomers to the genre, and offers a very lenient and well-tuned learning curve for those looking to work their way up to the normal modes of play.
 Novice contains the same three difficulty settings from 1.5: Original, Maniac and Ultra, but all modes feature an extreme reduction in enemy bullet count and include an auto-bomb feature, allowing even the most inexperienced players to have fun with the game.
 Aside from those changes, each Novice mode is the same as its respective "normal" game mode.

 Arrange Mode is a wholly-remixed version of the main game, offering a new gameplay experience.
-In Arrange Mode, you control both Reco and Palm and are able to switch between them at will.
+In Arrange Mode, players control both Reco and Palm and are able to switch between them at will.
 Arrange Mode also adds bullet-slowing and bullet-reflecting mechanics, which form the basis of its gameplay.

 Each character has a counter which goes up depending on who is in reserve and who is the active player.
 The active player's counter goes up by maintaining fire on enemies and collecting gems, whereas the reserve character builds up their meter by being in close proximity to (but not touching with their hit box) enemy fire.
 The larger the counter, the stronger the bullet slowing property of the reserve character by using regular shot.
 If the reserve character has any value greater than 0 in their counter, they can ricochet enemy fire by having the active player use focus shot.
 If both characters obtain a max counter of 9999, focus shot activates "fever mode," which quickly depletes both meters but offers virtually complete invincibility by destroying all bullets currently on screen and replacing them with large gems, in addition to the usual ricochet properties.